 Cast & Crew

-Finding the right person to play Billy turned out to be a work of fate (if you believe in that sort of thing).
+Finding the right person to play Billy turned out to be a work of fate.
 Martin had worked previously with a writer/performer from Falkirk, Dickson Telfer, whom fitted the physical characteristics of Billy perfectly – well, without the scary teeth and the undead complexion.